COVID-19 Vaccine Information

 COVID-19 Vaccine Experience

 Featured: Juana, RN, at Lawrence General (English)

 Once available, where can I go to get a COVID-19 vaccine?

-The COVID-19 vaccine is not available to the general public, yet.
 Once the vaccine is widely available you can check with your primary care provider.
 Information will also be available on the Massachusetts DPH website.

 Will I have to pay for the vaccine?

 The vaccine is being provided free of charge to all individuals by the federal government.
 Insurance companies are also committed to not charging any out-of-pocket fees or co-payments.
 Insurance companies will be charged a small administration fee.

 When will I receive my second vaccine dose?